-This paperback is an adapted version of the German original „Europa ist für alle! — Vom Homo sapiens zum Homo Europaeus“
+This book is an adapted version of the German original „Europa ist für alle! — Vom Homo sapiens zum Homo Europaeus“

 I am always grateful for suggestions, corrections and tips.
 You are welcome to forward these to me via my private website.